campoceblo/infinite-agentic-loop/.mistral/commands/infinite.md

 - How to balance consistency with innovation

 **Parallel Strategy:**
-- Optimal Sub Agent distribution for the requested count
+- Optimal MistralAI Agent distribution for the requested count
 - How to assign distinct creative directions to maximize diversity
 - Wave sizing and timing for infinite mode
 - Context management across multiple parallel agents